[Spoilers for Game of Thrones Season 1-6 and the entire Song of Ice and Fire Book Saga]

 In the case of ASOIAF, even if the 6th book was released in 2018 or 2019, there would still be a significant wait until the final book.
 Assuming that Martin takes around five years to complete it, that would mean A Dream of Spring would be released in around 2024.

-But the final season of the TV show will most likely air in 2018.
-So that would make a solid six years where millions of people get to dissemble, debate and interpret the ending of the story before the author even gets his version to the masses.
+But the final season of the TV show will most likely air in 2018 or 2019.
+So that would make a solid 5-6 years where millions of people get to dissemble, debate and interpret the ending of the story before the author even gets his version to the masses.

-For a writer, that’s sounds like the seventh circle of hell.
+For a writer, that sounds like the seventh circle of hell.

 That said, I do think the release of The Winds of Winter will still take place.
 He’s already written so much of it, I can’t imagine it not being released.
 But A Dream of Spring?
 Never gonna happen.